elasticio/elasticio.github.io/_getting-started/contracts-and-workspaces.md

 Workspaces can have the `limited` or `full` type. `Limited` is intended for platform trial period.
 Workspaces with `limited` type have certain restrictions for integration flows:

 - Integration flows in `limited` workspaces are restricted by work time.
+This means that they are automatically stopped after a certain time.
 This time is defined for each installation with an environment variable.

 - In `limited` workspaces, integration flows that contain errors will not be suspended.
 Instead, they will be stopped without saving any data.